UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

    .. tab:: HPC2N

-        Short serial example for running on Kebnekaise.
-Loading SciPy-bundle/2021.05, Python/3.9.5 + Python package you have installed yourself with virtual environment.
+        Short GPU example for running on Kebnekaise.

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A hpc2nXXXX-YYY # Change to your own after the course
+            #SBATCH -A hpc2n2023-110 # Change to your own after the course
             #SBATCH --reservation=hpc-python  # Only valid during the course
             #SBATCH --time=00:10:00  # Asking for 10 minutes
-            # Asking for one K80 card
+            # Asking for one V100 card
-            #SBATCH --gres=gpu:k80:1
+            #SBATCH --gres=gpu:v100:1

             # Remove any loaded modules and load the ones we need
             module purge  > /dev/null 2>&1
             module load GCC/10.3.0 OpenMPI/4.1.1 TensorFlow/2.6.0-CUDA-11.3.1

             # Activate the virtual environment we installed to
             # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment